baobach/baobach.github.io/_posts/2025-03-01-jensen-inequality.md

 ---
 title: 'Visual Intuition Behind Jensen's Inequality'
-date: 2025-03-01
+date: 2025-01-25
-permalink: /posts/2025/02/jensen-inequality/
+permalink: /posts/2025/01/quantconnect-framework/
 tags:
-  - mathematics
-  - probability theory
+  - algorithmic trading
-  - convex analysis
+  - quantconnect
-  - quantitative finance
+  - python
 ---

 When developing machine learning (ML) models for algorithmic trading, one of the key challenges is determining the trade-off between accuracy and precision.
 Accuracy measures the overall correctness of predictions, while precision focuses on the relationship between true positives (money-making bets) and false positives (money-losing bets).
 This trade-off directly influences the expected Sharpe ratio, which is critical for assessing the risk-adjusted return of a trading strategy.
 By analyzing the outcomes of market bets within specific time windows, practitioners can identify target metrics to optimize both model training and validation.